PACTF/pactf/README.md

 - Create pactf_web/local_settings.py and .env
 - Directly run using `run_gunicorn.fish` (TODO: support bash)
 - (Optional:) Configure nginx to reverse proxy gunicorn via a sockfile

+## Updating remote servers

+Run the folllowing commands in a `manage.py` shell:

+    makemigrations
+    migrate
+    loadprobs
+    collectstatic

+Restart Gunicorn, and new files should begin to be served.